-Father-son architect duo George and Justin Fong of GDPdesignbuild place great importance on ensuring that the functional necessities of a client’s program are met with innovative and detail-conscious design solutions.
-An excellent example: new build Restaurant Domu in Orlando, Florida.
+Father-son architect duo George and Justin Fong of GDPdesignbuild place great importance on the functional necessities of a client's program.
+An excellent example of their work: newly built Restaurant Domu in Orlando, Florida.

 Domu is a Florida-based eatery specializing in handmade ramen and specialty craft cocktails.
-The client’s program included an intimate bar as well as a relaxed dining room.
-It was required that these adjoining spaces be clearly separated from each other.
-This programmatic necessity prompted the architects to explore materials that would provide positive spatial separation without disjointing the two zones.
+The client’s plan included an intimate bar as well as a relaxed dining room.
+They had a goal to make the adjoining spaces separate from each other.
+This prompted the architects to explore materials that would provide positive spatial separation without entirely disjointing the two areas.

 THE BREEZE BLOCK DESIGN

-In their research of materials, the GDP team was fascinated by a perforated clay block.
+The GDP team became fascinated by a perforated clay block during the research process.
 A modular material which was at once solid and open.
 When the block was first introduced as a building material, they were a revolutionary way to transition architecture to landscape.
 Its ubiquitous use in temperate climates ensured enclosure without sacrificing views, ventilation, and light.

 Often referred to as textile blocks, the delicate tracery patterns of the masonry units added a decorative finesse to hefty masonry buildings.
 These qualities have since allowed the versatile blocks to become rooted in the vernacular of Floridian architecture.
 This narrative provided the architects with a fascinating springboard to approach the design of the interior.

 Guided by the color, geometry, and texture of the clay block, we selected a complementing palette of warm and natural, earthy finishes.
-George and Justin developing the interior with a focus on materiality.
+George and Justin developed the interior with a focus on materiality.

-The center of the room prominently features a free-standing diaphanous clay block wall.
+The center of the room prominently features a freestanding diaphanous clay block wall.
 This wall separates the bar and dining functions while offering filtered views across the space.
-Similarly, the same clay block is also used as a textured wall treatment.
-And as the supports for two large communal tables.
+Similarly, the same clay block is applied as a textured wall treatment and as the supports for two large communal tables.